dodgerogers/nucleus-core-ruby/README.md

   end

   def pdf_response
-    NucleusCore::PdfResponse.new(content: generate_pdf(id, price, paid))
+    pdf = generate_pdf(id, price, paid)

+    NucleusCore::PdfResponse.new(content: pdf)
   end
 end
 ```

-4. Then initialize the responder, and compose your business logic in the responder#execute method.
+4. Initialize the responder with your adapters, then call your business logic, and return a view.

 `controllers/orders_controller.rb`